Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/meadowmight/rules/_index.md

 {{% rules-block id="action_play" heading="Gameplay" icon="action" class="force-page-break-before" icontint="purple" %}}

 Take clockwise turns.
-On your turn, either PLAY or CHANGE.
+On your turn, either PLAY or CHANGE, then draw 1 tile from the deck.

 @TODO: INTERACTIVE EXAMPLE?
 (Does that even make sense?)